d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 docker1	10.0.0.11
 #########################################
 ```
-I removed most of the output to focus on relevant information: we see all the
+I removed most of the output to focus on relevant information: we can see all
-nodes participating in Gossip.
+the nodes participating in Gossip.

 Serf is started with the following options:
 - bind: to bind a port different from 7946 (already used by Docker)